Floorp-Projects/Floorp/docs/code-quality/static-analysis.rst

 (located in ``/build/clang-plugin`` and associated with ``MOZ_CLANG_PLUGIN`` and the attributes in ``/mfbt/Attributes.h``) just add ``--enable-clang-plugin`` to your mozconfig!
+If you want to also have our experimental checkers that will produce ``warnings`` as diagnostic messages also add ``--enable-clang-plugin-alpha``.
 This requires to build Firefox using Clang.

 Configuring the build environment